 Chatoyant Malachite Fibrous Lacey Africa Mineral Specimen

 This lacey green Malachite mineral specimen was found in the Katanga Mine in Zaire, Africa.
-It is 3.25 inches long, 2 inches at its widest and about 1 inch at its thickest.
+It is 3.25 inches by almost 2.75 inches and about 1 inch at its thickest.

 Chatoyancy is when light is reflected within the mineral.
 It is an effect usually caused by a fibrous growth.